|Source(s)||Great Wizards, Vol. VII|

-Ranged weapons and certain powerful named artefacts cannot be affected, and any abilities that require evocation skill to trigger will not be active.
+Certain powerful named artefacts cannot be animated, and any properties that require skill in evocations will not be active.

 - While the animated weapon will initially only target its wielder, it will switch targets if the weapon cannot cannot reach, (e.g. if the player blocks the only path toward the original wielder).
 Use this technique with a weaker monster with a big weapon to get a few strong hits on a bigger monster.

 - The spell is also useful for removing distortion or chaos from your enemies.

 - Prior to 0.29, worshippers of Gozag would not recieve weapons from Tukima's Dance.

 - Prior to 0.28, Tukima's Dance had a power boost, which made it more successful.

 - In 0.27, dancing weapons were indirectly improved from a global monster weapon attack speed buff.

 - Prior to 0.27, Tukima's Dance couldn't be used on monsters wielding ranged weapons.
 It worked on cursed weapons, but did not remove the curse.

 - Prior to 0.17, Tukima's Dance did not have a power boost.
 Said boost was nerfed in 0.18.